markcapella/plasmasnow/README.md

 ## Description

-        A fast re-take on a cool app, with graphics and UI upgrade, including a QT screen color picker that works on Plasma, and dual snow colors !
+        A fast re-take on a cool app, with graphics and UI upgrade, including QT screen color picker that works on Plasma, and dual snow colors !

      plasmasnow is derived from Willem Vermin xsnow 3.7.5 and Rick Jansen's xsnow-1.42.

 ## Installation